AlexsLemonade/OpenScPCA-analysis/analyses/doublet-detection/README.md

 ## Input files

 This module currently uses input data from [a Zenodo repository](https://doi.org/10.5281/zenodo.4562782) to explore doublet detection methods.
+Specifically, these datasets are used: `hm-6k`, `pbmc-1B-dm`, `pdx-MULTI`, and `HMEC-orig-MULTI`.

 Eventually, we'd like to run all ScPCA datasets through doublet detection, but this is still TBD for this specific module.

 ## Output files

 - `results/benchmark_results`
-    - `{dataset_name}_sce.rds`: SCE files with `scDblFinder` inferences
+    - `{dataset_name}_sce.tsv`: TSV files with `scDblFinder` inferences
     - `{dataset_name}_scrublet.tsv`: TSV files with `scrublet` inferences

 ## Software requirements

 This module uses both `renv` and `conda` to manage software dependencies.
+TODO: NEEDS UPDATING!
 A Dockerfile created using [these guidelines](https://openscpca.readthedocs.io/en/latest/software-platforms/docker/docker-images/#r-based-images) is also provided.

 ## Computational resources